-In the following proofs of propositions \ref{propsplic}-\ref{propillic}, we observe how the sets $S_i$ and $S_i^*$ of agent $i$'s strategies relate to each other as a basic transformation concerning agent $i$ changes a GM $G$ into another $G^*$.
+In the following proofs of propositions \ref{propsplic}-\ref{propillic}, we observe how the sets $S_i$ and $S_i^*$ of agent $i$'s strategies relate to each other as a basic transformation concerning agent $i$ changes a gradual mechanism $G$ into another $G^*$.
 Such relations are the key to the proofs since the strategies $S_j$ and $S_j^*$ of any other agent $j$ are essentially invariant.
-Proposition \ref{Unconditional} will be used throughout without mentioning.
+Lemmas \ref{lemmaunconditional} and \ref{lemmaunconditional2} will be used throughout without mentioning.